 What is a Hearing Aid?

-Hearing Aid can be described as small, wearable electronic devices which enables a person to hear sounds better and understand speech more clearly, providing an overall improvement in communication ability.
+A hearing aid can be described as a small, wearable electronic device which enables a person to hear sounds better and understand speech more clearly, providing an overall improvement in communication ability.
 Also a hearing aid works by amplifying sound through a three part system.
-The microphone receives sound and converts it into a digital signal .
+The microphone receives sound and converts it into a digital signal.

 The amplifier increases the strength of the digital signal.
 The speaker produces the amplified sound into the ear.

 What is a Cochlear Implant?